 By Air

-The nearest airport is Sultan Mahmud Airport (TGG) in Kuala Terengganu, served by direct flights from Kuala Lumpur on Malaysia Airlines and AirAsia.
-Flight time is approximately one hour.
-From the airport, a taxi to Marang Jetty takes approximately 30 minutes and costs around RM40 to RM50.
+The nearest airport is Sultan Mahmud Airport (TGG) in Kuala Terengganu.
+Malaysia Airlines and AirAsia both serve the route from Kuala Lumpur, with a flight time of approximately one hour.
+From the airport, a taxi to Marang Jetty takes around 30 minutes and costs RM40 to RM50.

 By Road

-From Kuala Lumpur, the drive to Marang takes approximately five to six hours via the East Coast Expressway.
-Buses from Kuala Lumpur to Kuala Terengganu are also available, with the bus journey taking approximately six to seven hours.
-From Kuala Terengganu bus station, a taxi or Grab to Marang Jetty takes about 20 minutes.
+The drive from Kuala Lumpur to Marang takes five to six hours via the East Coast Expressway.
+Buses from KL to Kuala Terengganu run regularly, with the journey taking six to seven hours.
+From Kuala Terengganu bus station, a taxi or Grab to Marang Jetty is about 20 minutes.

-Speedboats to Kapas Island depart from Marang Jetty approximately hourly between 9:00 AM and 5:00 PM, with the crossing taking just 15 to 20 minutes.
-Return boat fares range from RM35 to RM50 per person one way, with discounts available for round-trip tickets.
-The last boat back to the mainland typically departs Kapas at 5:00 PM.
+Speedboats depart from Marang Jetty approximately hourly from 9:00 AM to 5:00 PM.
+The crossing to Kapas takes 15 to 20 minutes.
+Return fares run RM35 to RM50 per person one way, with discounts for round-trip purchases.
+The last boat back from Kapas typically departs at 5:00 PM.
+Gem Island Resort guests travel directly from Marang to Gem, a 30-minute crossing, with transfers arranged by the resort.

-The peak season runs from June through August, coinciding with school holidays and the best weather.
-Accommodation fills quickly during this period, so advance booking is strongly recommended.
-Weekends throughout the open season are busier than weekdays, particularly at the more affordable Kapas properties.
+Peak season runs from June through August, aligned with school holidays.
+Accommodation fills quickly.
+Book as far ahead as possible if you are visiting during this window, particularly for Kapas Turtle Valley and Gem Island Resort, which have limited rooms.
+Weekends throughout the open season are noticeably busier than weekdays at the more affordable Kapas properties.

 Practical Information